freakout42/macrocalc/README.md

     / c |v| 3 |v| 4 |v|

-you have copied the range A1..A4 to B1..B4 and B2=3 B3=4 and B4=5.
+you have copied the range A1..A4 to B1..B4 and set B2=3 B3=4 and B4=5.
-Why is B3=5 and not 3 or 7?
-Because you typed $ after a3 this makes it a relative cell reference and refers to B3 in the copied formula.
+Why is B4=5 and not 3 or 7?
+Because you typed $ after a3 this makes it a relative cell reference [+0;-1] and refers to B3 in the copied formula.

 Using units
 -----------